pippin-29/ft_printf/README.md

 Flags Handled Include c(character), s(string), p(pointer address), x(lc hex), X(uc hex),
 u(unsigned integer), i(integer), d(decimal base integer), %(percent symbol).

-The main function finds the first and subsequent occurrences of the percent symbol, Iterates past the % and replaces the format specifier input with the required parameter, Each parameter input replaces each format specifier in sequence/order from first to last.
+The ft_printf function finds the first and subsequent occurrences of the percent symbol, Iterates past the % and replaces the format specifier input with the required parameter, Each parameter input replaces each format specifier in sequence/order from first to last.